Therm-a-Rest Vesper 45 Ultralight Backpacking Quilt Review

 SynergyLink Pad Connector Strap

-The Vesper 45 comes with a single pad connector strap called a SynergyLink that is a simple elastic strap that goes around a sleeping pad with no adjustability.
-Thin plastic toggles hook into tiny loops on either side of the quilt, in one of two positions, closer to the chest or closer to the waist.
+The Vesper 45 comes with a single pad connector strap called a SynergyLink, which is a simple elastic strap that goes around a sleeping pad with no adjustability.
+Thin plastic toggles hook into tiny loops on either side of the quilt, closer to the chest or the waist in one of two positions.
 The strap connects not at the very edge of the quilt but rather above the side draft tubes so the draft tubes can tuck in around you.

 My first instinct was to use the higher loops (the ones closer to the chest) as there is more quilt to cinch in that area.
 But I found I vastly preferred connecting the strap at the lower level.
 When it was connected in the higher position around the sleeping pad, I found that I could no longer snug the quilt tightly around me, one of the best features of a quilt, as it was pinned down to the sides of the pad.